-Finally, I would like to thank all of my friends (my university friends, in particular (loyal as ever), and I will also single out Soumaya Hasni, who has provided me with a whole new fan club here here in Brussels) and, of course, my family, for keeping me sane.
-I would like to thank, in particular, my children - Hannah and Vincent - and my wife, Maria, for having given me the emotional, intellectual and financial space to grow into the person I am right now.
+Finally, I would like to thank all of my friends-especially my university friends here in Belgium, and I will also single out Soumaya Hasni, who has provided me with a whole new fan club here here in Brussels.
+I also had my family, which kept me sane.
+I would like to thank, in particular, my children - Hannah and Vincent - and my wife, Maria, for having given me the emotional, intellectual and financial space to pursue this little intellectual adventure.

 So, now we should really start the book.
 Its structure is simple.
-In the first chapters, I'll just introduce the most basic math - Euler's function, basically - and then we'll take it from there.
-I will regularly refer to a series of papers I published on what I refer to as the Los Alamos Site for Spacetime Rebels:
+In the first chapters, I'll just introduce the most basic math - oscillator math and Euler's function, basically - and then we'll take it from there.
+I will regularly refer to a series of papers I published on what I refer to as the Los Alamos Site for Spacetime Rebels.
+You can find these papers at http://vixra.org/author/jean louis van belle and you may want to quickly glance at the titles and see what they cover.
+You can then go to them in case you get stuck in this book: the papers will often give you more detail.
+In any case, I'll often refer to them anyway.